PhilippeMarcMeyer/bootstrapSelect/README.md

 init : transforms an input select into a bootstrap dropdown.
 In order to display colors, simply add a data-color attribute to the select options.

  $("#status").bootstrapSelect("init", { "colors": "on", "className": "bs-select", "maxWidth": 300 });

+ with v0.7+, just set colors to "off" to use classes instead

 ## init : options are provided in the second parameters :
 - colors : on || off default is off